-In the mind of a stereotypical tie-dyed environmentalist without regard for science, if fossil fuels were stopped today from producing energy, the world would be a utopia of people holding hands and singing campfire songs celebrating clean air and clean water.
-In reality, however, if fossil fuels were stopped overnight there would be no food, no clean water and there would be largest die off of mankind in the history of the world.
-This is because crude oil and coal have become an entrenched part of our economy and energy mix.
+If fossil fuels were eliminated overnight there would be big problems because of disruptions to our energy needs.
+This is because crude oil and coal have become an entrenched part of our economy and energy mix over decades.
 Crude oil and coal didn’t come about overnight and they’re not going to disappear overnight.
-RMP is the leading non-profit research analyst organization of oil in Michigan and we take on the API on a regular basis with regard to avarice, ignobility, and their misleading ad campaigns.
+RMP is a leading non-profit research & watchdog organization of oil production in Michigan and we take on the API on a regular basis with regard to avarice, ignobility, and their misleading ad campaigns.
 RMP understands, however, that ending the use of crude oil for energy will be a migration that takes time and we must protect the workers who will need new jobs as we make a transition to smarter forms of energy production.
-RMP will never give the API or their cohorts a free pass for misleading the public with their pro oil monopolist propaganda, but RMP will also never succumb to the empty rhetoric of the “anti” crowd who disingenuously ignores their own culpability in the energy infrastructure that surrounds us today.
+RMP will never give the API or their cohorts a free pass for misleading the public, but we have to be realistic about our own culpability in the energy infrastructure that surrounds us today.
 RMP advocates for education and understanding with regard to our own complicity of oil usage in our economy; pots calling kettles black will get us nowhere.
 We all must work together to learn geology and energy science to make real progress.

 #CCS is a must for becoming GHG Negative and keeping American oil field workers employed while we ramp up new and less volatile jobs in a sustainable hydrogen economy.
-We must respect our dependency on crude oil and our own culpability in its use while we work diligently to wean ourselves off of it and find new jobs for oil workers.
 Producing oil from the sequestration of CO2 is one of the ways environmentalists and an oil industry in its winter years should be able to find common ground.
-When Sierra Club members work in concert with oil industry groups in a civil manner, RMP will have accomplished a milestone goal.
-We can move the ball down the field much much faster if we can bring leftists and rightists back to meet RMP in the middle.

 What Is Going On With #CCS In Michigan?